(This post may contain affiliate links. Please read our disclosure policy for more information.)

 Find it: 222 Yale Ave N, Seattle, WA 98109

 As an outdoor loving family, we couldn’t miss a stop at the biggest location of one of our favorite stores: REI.
-Even if outdoor gear isn’t at the top of your list, it is still a fun stop.
+Even if shopping for outdoor gear isn’t at the top of your list, it is still a fun stop.
 From the parking garage, there is a little “hike” to the store entrance.
-This location is not only huge, but has some unique Seattle branded clothing that I haven’t seen in other locations (a perfect souvenir!)
+This location is not only huge but has some unique Seattle branded clothing that I haven’t seen in other locations (a perfect souvenir!)
 AND a playground for the kids.

 Bonus: Snoqualmie Falls